2020 entry testing issues

 When do parents need to register their children to take the test?

 Children attending Buckinghamshire primary schools do not need to be registered.
-Details of how and when to register are available on the Buckinghamshire County Council website along with other useful information for parents about moving up to secondary school in Buckinghamshire and the secondary transfer testing process.
+Details of how and when to register are available on the Buckinghamshire Council website along with other useful information for parents about moving up to secondary school in Buckinghamshire and the secondary transfer testing process.

 Are children in Buckinghamshire primary schools automatically entered for the test no matter where they live?